 Scouting’s advancement program remains structured yet flexible.
-Boy Scouting provides a series of surmountable obstacles and the steps to overcome them through the rank advancement method.
-Each Boy Scout plans his advancement and progresses at his own pace as he meets each challenge.
+Scouting provides a series of surmountable obstacles and the steps to overcome them through the rank advancement method.
+Each Scout plans his or her advancement and progresses as challenges are met.

-Rank advancement is one method used by Scout leaders to help boys fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.
+Rank advancement is one method used by Scout leaders to help boys and girls fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.

 After being awarded the Scout badge by completing the joining requirements and participating in a Scoutmaster conference, there are six ranks that are earned sequentially: Tenderfoot, Second Class, First Class, Star, Life, and Eagle.
 Once the Scout completes the skills, participation and leadership requirements for each subsequent rank, the Scout participates in a Scoutmaster conference and a board of review.
-At a board of review, a Scout meets with an adult panel in an informal setting, presents his completion of requirements and answers questions.
+At a board of review, a Scout meets with an adult panel in an informal setting, presents their completion of requirements and answers questions.

 Learn More »

 Scouting offers over 130 merit badge opportunities to learn new skills, ranging from outdoor oriented endeavors like camping, to science and technology exploration through robotics.
 With exposure to a uniquely hands-on learning experience, Scouts unlock a world of discovery around them.

 Each of the 34 major religions have organized an Emblem program that adherents can pursue to strengthen their faith.